Paul Abrahams (musician): Biography

-Abrahams joined The Reels in 1978 and recorded 2 albums and 1 EP between 1979–1981.
+Abrahams joined the Reels in 1978 and recorded 2 albums and 1 EP between 1979 and 1981.
 The basses used on those recordings was a 1962 Fender VI and 1968 Fender Precision fretless, he currently plays a 4-string Tony Franklin Signature Fender Precision Bass.

 The Reels album Quasimodo's Dream and single of the same name was voted in 2001 by APRA in the Top Ten Most Influential Australian songs of the past 75 years.